Skip to content

 Transfer duty rates

-These transfer duty rates for Queensland apply to transactions involving dutiable property, including transfers of commercial or investment property.
+These transfer (stamp) duty rates for Queensland apply to transactions involving dutiable property, including transfers of commercial or investment property.
 They also apply to corporate trustee duty and landholder duty.

 See also: